DjeDt/Death/README.md

 (there is comments above each functions that are pretty much the same than here)

 **Start**: From the host, the main is called and aim to tranform the binary like an infected should be.
 From an infected binary, start() (it's the entrypoint) backup all registers, save the stack pointeur and decrypt the first encrypted data.
-[A REFORMULER]

 Antidebug:	Death look if the current proccess is traced by a debugger like gdb or radare2 by using ptrace.
 			If yes, it exit and give the hand to the father, which exit by using WEXITSTATUS.